Reviewed April 2014, next review April 2017

 - you are aged 40 or over,

-- you, your mother or sister had pre-eclampsia during pregnancy,
+- you, your mother or sister already had pre-eclampsia during pregnancy,

 - you have a medical problem such as high blood pressure, kidney problems and/or diabetes.

 Treatment of pre-eclampsia

 If your regular appointments and checks pick up any symptoms of mild pre-eclampsia, you will be closely monitored for the rest of your pregnancy.
 You will have more frequent blood tests and scans.
 You may also be given medicine to control your blood pressure.

 It is not recommended that you go over your due date, even with mild pre-eclampsia, so if your baby isn’t born by that date, your labour will be induced.
 When you deliver your baby will depend on how high your blood pressure is.
 Some hospitals may look to induce from 34-37 weeks.
 It is recommended that women with mild or moderate pre-eclampsia should give birth soon after 37 weeks.

 If mild pre-eclampsia progresses to more severe pre-eclampisia you will need to be admitted to hospital in case you need treatment and/or the baby needs to be delivered.
 If necessary you will be given medication to control your blood pressure.
 You will be cared for by an experienced midwife, senior obstetrician and anaesthetist.

 You may have the following tests: